lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Details.md

 > `lf_schedule_value(<action>, <offset>, <value>, <length>);`

-This version is used to send into the future a value that has been dynamically allocated malloc.
+This version is used to send into the future a value that has been dynamically allocated using malloc.
 It will be automatically freed when it is no longer needed.
 The _value_ argument is a pointer to the memory containing the value.
 The _length_ argument should be 1 if it is a not an array and the array length otherwise.
 This length will be needed downstream to interpret the data correctly.
 See [ScheduleValue.lf](https://github.com/lf-lang/lingua-franca/blob/master/test/C/src/ScheduleValue.lf).

 > `lf_schedule_copy(<action>, <offset>, <value>, <length>);`